niemasd/teaching/Tutorials/VideosKhanAcademy.md

 Note that I purchased a Wacom One pen display because my laptop does not have a touchscreen and because I don't own an Android/iPad tablet.
 If you already own a device that has a touchscreen with which you can use a pen, that would work as well.

 # Software
+Note that every piece of software I use is free.

 ## Drawing
 I use [SmoothDraw](http://www.smoothdraw.com/sd) to actually do the drawing.
 It is similar in function to Microsoft Paint, but it integrates more nicely with tablets/pens, and the drawing looks more smooth.
 It seems as though this is what Khan Academy uses.